One phrase often used in church circles is, “We don’t know what tomorrow holds, but we know who holds tomorrow.”

-“After these things the word of the Lord came to Abram in a vision: ‘Fear not, Abram, I am your shield; your reward shall be very great.’” -Genesis 15:1
+“After this, the word of the Lord came to Abram in a vision: ‘Do not be afraid, Abram.
+I am your shield, your very great reward.’” -Genesis 15:1

 Abram—who would later become Abraham—was 75 years old when God told him that he would become a great nation.
 Yet about 25 years would pass of Abram and his wife remaining childless.

-In that span of time, Abram wondered whether God would keep his promise.
-In Genesis 15:2, he cried out to God, “‘O Lord God, what will you give me, for I continue childless …?’”
+In that span of time, Abram wondered whether God would keep His promise.
+In Genesis 15:2, he cried out to God, “‘Sovereign Lord, what can you give me since I remain childless …?’”

-Graciously, the Lord took Abram outside and said, “Look toward heaven, and number the stars, if you are able to number them.’
+Graciously, the Lord took Abram outside and said, “‘Look up at the sky and count the stars—if indeed you can count them.’
 Then he said to him, ‘So shall your offspring be (Genesis 15:5).’”

 God reassured Abram that He would do what He said He would do.
 Just a few chapters later, Sarah gave birth to Isaac.